jonaylor89/jsh/README.md

-# JSH The future of the terminal
+# JSH: The future of the terminal

 \*nix shell written entirely in rust